 - (a) any Bonds;

-- (b) the Bond Trust Deed:
+- (b) the First Supplemental Bond Trust Deed;

 - (c) the Agency Agreement; and

-- (d) the Subscription Agreement.
+- (d) Series D and E Subscription Agreement.

 "Bond Enforcement Notice" means a notice delivered by the Bond Trustee in accordance with Condition 8.2 (Delivery of Bond Enforcement Notice) by which the Bond Trustee declares that all Bonds then outstanding shall immediately become due and repayable.